stats60/stats60.github.io/prospectus/index.md

 **Grade disputes**:  Students must wait 24 hours after receiving a grade before they can dispute it, after which disputes must be received within 7 days of receipt of the grade.
 Grade disputes must be submitted to the instructor by email.

 ## General course policies
 **Feedback**: We welcome student feedback regarding the course at any point.
-Please feel free to email us directly, or leave anonymous feedback for the instructional team by placing an anonymous note in Dr. Poldrack’s mailbox at Jordan Hall.
+Please feel free to email us directly, or leave anonymous feedback for the instructional team by using our [online form](https://poldracklab.wufoo.com/forms/m5bt5c407agqei/).

 **Gender expression/identity:**
 This course affirms people of all gender expressions and gender identities.
 If you prefer to be called a different name than what is indicated on the class roster, please let me know.
 Feel free to correct me on your preferred gender pronoun.
 If you have any questions or concerns, please do not hesitate to contact me.